Fobya7/BeatriceTrafficSystem/README.md

 The system is divided into sections, named after cardinal directions.
 Each section includes a light, a car plate, and an arrow.
-The arrows are ment to symbolize cars passing through the intersection.
+The arrows are meant to symbolize cars passing through the intersection.

 Then I moved onto the gui components.
 Implemented my first ever slider, so I did.